Sachini/ronin/README.md

         --test_list <path-to-test-list>  --out_dir <path-to-output-folder> --model_path <path-to-model-checkpoint>```.

 ### Citation
-Please cite the following paper is you use the code: coming soon
+Please cite the following paper is you use the code:
+[Yan, H., Herath, S. and Furukawa, Y. (2019).
+RoNIN: Robust Neural Inertial Navigation in the Wild: Benchmark, Evaluations, and New Methods. [online] arXiv.org.
+Available at: https://arxiv.org/abs/1905.12853](https://arxiv.org/abs/1905.12853)